sutch/linker/README.md

 # Linker

-A Chromium extension that copies a link based on the current tab to the clipboard.
+A chromium extension to generate a customizable hyperlink using data from the current tab and copy it to the clipboard.

 ## Installation